apache/gravitino/docs/README.md

 ---
-title: "Graviton Document"
+title: "Gravitino Document"
 date: 2023-10-03T09:03:20-08:00
 license: "Copyright 2023 Datastrato.
 This software is licensed under the Apache License version 2."
 ---
-# Graviton Document
+# Gravitino Document

-## Launch Graviton document website
+## Launch Gravitino document website

-Execute `./launch-docs-website.sh` scripts, it will create the Graviton document website locally, it follows these steps:
+Execute `./launch-docs-website.sh` scripts, it will create the Gravitino document website locally, it follows these steps:

 1. Create a `build` directory within the `docs` directory.
 2. Automatically download the [Hugo](https://github.com/gohugoio/hugo) binary executable file into the `build` directory.